 (emphasis and parenthesis mine)

-Going further, the series of articles is pretty great.
-Ever since my first psychology classes at Rutgers where I heard about the role of faith, religion, and belief in more positive outcomes for cancer patients, I’ve been fascinated by the power of faith and healing.
-The series speaks to a need for a more holistic health care system where not just the diagnostic of the individual goes past merely the clinical and goes broader to the social and faith-based.
-I, for one, am in favor (duh, given my earlier stated fascination with it) of involving clergy, guru’s, or whatever is right for the person to guide them through a period of deep illness in consultation with medical staff.
+This series speaks to a need for a more holistic health care system that goes beyond the clinical diagnostics and more broadly into the social and faith-based.
+I am in favor of involving clergy, gurus, or whatever the person wants in tandem with medical staff through the journey of deep illness.
 TIME did a great job of gathering up a man of faith (quoted above), a medical doctor, and a psychiatrist to dive deeper.
 Good stuff.